 We are a staff association for police constables, sergeants and inspectors (including chief inspectors).
-We are one of the largest staff associations in the UK representing over 130,000 rank and file officers.
+We are one of the largest staff associations in the UK representing more than 39,000 rank and file officers.
 Find out more about our organisational aims and objectives or our structure.

 Why should I join the Federation?

 Membership of the Federation is optional.
 Members receive support and advice from fellow officers who are elected workplace reps and have received training on Police Regulations to ensure you are properly represented, should you face an issue.
 This could be about knowing your rights and entitlements, but it also could mean getting you the right support if you become victim of any workplace issues.

 During performance and misconduct proceedings, a Fed rep will help, advise and represent you.
 Federation members can make Criminal, Misconduct and Civil applications for legal assistance (in compliance with our Funding Criteria – see Q.5) should they need it.
 Membership of the Federation is also required in order for you to be covered by your Branch’s Group Insurance Scheme.

 Membership also gives you access to a host of benefits from a range of affiliated providers who offer discounts on financial, health, travel, legal, home, vehicle and telecoms products and services.
 Local benefits are also available – contact your local Branch for more information.

 Members can also book discounted overnight accommodation at our training and hotel facilities at Federation House in Leatherhead, Surrey.
 Full details can be found at: www.federationhouse.co.uk.

 How much does it cost per month to be a member?